Skip to main content

 Weird interests:

-• • I know way too much about ___
+I know way too much about ___.
+I watch YouTube videos about ___.

 Real Examples That Became Essays: